getnikola/nikola-site/posts/automating-nikola-builds-with-travis-ci.rst

 the `Getting Started guide <https://getnikola.com/getting-started.html>`_.
 You might also want to add support for `other input formats
 <https://getnikola.com/handbook.html#configuring-other-input-formats>`_, namely
-Markdown, but this is not a requirement (unless you want to use Prose.io).
+Markdown, but this is not a requirement.

 After you’re done, you must configure `deploying to GitHub
 <https://getnikola.com/handbook.html#deploying-to-github>`_ in Nikola.